-Today you are going to learn about miso and how to make Miso Soup with tofu.
+Today you are going to learn about miso and an easy recipe for how to make Miso Soup with tofu.
 There are a few base ingredients that are used, but as far as modifications, the options are endless.
 Seasonal ingredients are regularly added, however, tofu and wakame (seaweed) are one of the most common.
 If you’ve never made miso soup before, perhaps now is the time.
 It’s one of the easiest Japanese soups you can make.

-Miso Soup (misoshiru 味噌汁）
+Miso Soup (Misoshiru 味噌汁）

 Miso soup is one of my favorite ways to start off a meal.